actum/aria-hooks/docs-dev/README.md

 ## Testing

 For testing our hooks we use jest & react-testing-library.
+Tests files are located directly in particular hook folder.

 <!-- TODO: Mention following lines in comment section of GH issue -->